 U.S. retailers' January same-store sales

-Feb 3 Click on tmsnrt.rs/2jHlyUP for a table that compares U.S. retailers' January same-store sales with analysts' estimates as published by Thomson Reuters. ** Gap Inc will report January same-store sales on Feb.
-6. NEW YORK, Feb 3 Speculators reduced bullish bets on the U.S. dollar for a fourth straight week, as net longs fell to their lowest since late October, according to data from the Commodity Futures Trading Commission released on Friday and calculations by Reuters.
+Feb 7 Click on tmsnrt.rs/2kI8Q82 for a table that compares U.S. retailers' January same-store sales with analysts' estimates as published by Thomson Reuters.

 Start the conversation, or Read more at Reuters.